litifer/litifer.github.io/_posts/2018-12-02-going-cloud-native.md

 categories: [ cloud-native]
 image: assets/images/containers.jpg
 types: [post]
+published: true
 ---

 This post is summary of the learnings in the quest of understanding cloud-native applications.
 Pivotal defines it as follows --
 Cloud-native is an approach to building and running applications that exploits the advantages of the cloud computing delivery model.
 Cloud-native is about how applications are created and deployed, not where.

 > Cloud-Native = (Microservices Right way + Continusous Delivery + DevOps Culture)